Nehonix-Team/ret-compiler/README.md

 ### Community and Growth

-We're building Fortify Schema with transparency and community feedback at its core.
+We're building Reliant Type with transparency and community feedback at its core.
 We welcome:

 - **Real-world usage feedback** and performance insights
 - **Issue reports** with detailed reproduction cases